DavidCEllis/ducktools-env/README.md

 Having done that it will create a temporary venv with any dependencies listed and execute the script in the venv.

+Environments and the requirements to create/run them can be found in the following locations:

+* Windows: `%LOCALAPPDATA%\ducktools\environments`
+* Linux/Mac/Other: `~/.ducktools/environments`

 ## Usage ##

 Either install the tool from PyPI or simply download the zipapp from github.

+If using the tool from PyPI the commands are `python -m ducktools.env <command>` with the zipapp they are `python ducktools.pyz <command>`

 Run a script that uses inline script metadata:
 `python ducktools.pyz run my_script.py`